Fukushima Record: Chronology of the Fukushima

 Huge earthquake struck Fukushima city, which subsequently interrupted the water supply throughout the city, including that of the Fukushima Medical University Hospital, although there was no relevant damage to the hospital infrastructure.

-We were preparing to receive sick and injured residents while the earthquake was still ongoing.
+We were preparing to receive sick and injured patients while the earthquake was still ongoing.

 2011 3/12|Explosion at Unit 1 Reactor